How Much Does Business Health Insurance Cost Per Employee?

 Additional Cover Options

-Most providers offer optional extras that you can add to a policy to increase coverage for an additional premium.
+Most providers offer optional extras that you can add to a policy to increase coverage for an additional monthly premium.
 For example:

 • Dental and optical cover